Korhrob/minishell/README.md

 ## MANDATORY

 heredoc
-ctrl-d works and gives EOF to heredoc, bash would complain about wrong EOF
+ctrl-d (SIGCLOSE) works and gives EOF to heredoc, bash would complain about wrong EOF
-ctrl-d doesnt work, should close the heredoc
+ctrl-c (SIGINT) doesnt work, should close the heredoc
+ctrl-\ (SIGQUIT) works

 cant run makefile from idleshell